PLEASE NOTE: This site is an archival resource, no longer updated as of June 1, 2026. Current questions: The Fiscal Lab.

 The Byrd Rule Applies in the Senate

+In the Senate, the Byrd Rule keeps a reconciliation bill focused on budgetary changes.
+The Byrd Rule only applies in the Senate.
+The House does not have a comparable rule.
 When Members of the House discuss the Byrd Rule, they do so insofar as it will impact the legislation once it reaches the Senate.
 If a preponderance of provisions violate the Byrd Rule, there is a risk of the full legislation being ruled not a reconciliation bill and thus losing its privileged status in the Senate.
 This is a subjective determination; there is no firm cutoff number for how many offending provisions tips a bill out of being reconciliation.
+The Byrd Rule applies to reconciliation legislation, including amendments and conference reports.
+It applies to the full text, including titles, table of contents, etc.

 The Six Tests of the Byrd Rule